Colorado title board rejects government transparency measure, backers plan appeal

 The initiative is being supported by groups that aren’t always on the same side, including the Colorado Press Association, the Colorado Broadcasters Association, Colorado Public Radio, the ACLU, Colorado Common Cause, the Independence Institute, League of Women Voters of Colorado and the Colorado Freedom of Information Coalition, along with advocates on all sides of the political spectrum.

-In February, John Caldara of the Independence Institute told Colorado Politics, “It’s either wildly encouraging or scary that the breadth of this coalition is truly ideologically opposed in every way, yet everyone sees the same danger.”
+In February, Jon Caldara of the Independence Institute told Colorado Politics that “it’s either wildly encouraging or scary that the breadth of this coalition is truly ideologically opposed in every way, yet everyone sees the same danger.”

 The proposed initiative also states that any local ordinance, rule, regulation, charter or statute that conflicts with the new section is declared inapplicable.
 That would include the 2024 law that largely exempted lawmakers from the state’s open meetings law.

-The coalition argues that the measure has a single, straightforward purpose: “the right of the public to know the affairs of government through access to public records and public proceedings.”
+The coalition argued that the measure has a single, straightforward purpose — “the right of the public to know the affairs of government through access to public records and public proceedings.”

 But the majority of the title board said the proposal sweeps too broadly.